MalcolmQSmith/EmployeeAttrition/README.md

 # Employee Attrition
-Analyzing employee attrition data for HR from Kaggle dataset to determine how to better retain employees
+Analyzing employee attrition data for HR from Kaggle dataset to determine how to better retain employees using SQL and visualized results using PowerBI